albar965/littlenavmap-manual/en/MAPDISPLAY.md

 ### Highlights {#highlights}

-Airports or navaids that are selected in the flight plan table or in the search result table are highlighted on the map with a green/black or a yellow/black ring respectively.
+Airports, navaids or other features that are selected in the flight plan table or in a search result table are highlighted on the map with a green/black or a yellow/black ring respectively.

 Waypoints that are selected in the procedure preview are highlighted with a blue/black ring.